 Our criminal defense attorneys prepared this blog post for individuals facing a probationary period.
 We will discuss subtle differences between felony probation and misdemeanor probation.
 Finally, we’ll provide advice on how to succeed while on probation.

-At Meyer Van Severen, S.C. we regularly defend individuals facing numerous probation issues.
+At Van Severen Law Office we regularly defend individuals facing numerous probation issues.
 Are you facing a revocation of your probation?
 In that case, it’s certainly a great idea to retain a top probation revocation defense lawyer.
 But sometimes retaining a lawyer is helpful in other situations.
 For example, do you and your probation officer simply not get along?
 That’s a problem.
 And while we suggest doing everything in your power to fix that relationship, sometimes getting a supervisor and a defense attorney involved makes sense.
-For any questions, contact Meyer Van Severen, S.C. at (414) 270-0202.
+For any questions, contact Van Severen Law Office at (414) 270-0202.

 What is felony probation?

 Let’s start with an easy definition: probation.
 Probation is supervision.
 It allows for the defendant to live at home and continue a relatively normal existence.
 The defendant can continue working and remains out of jail (unless a condition of probation is some jail, which we’ll discuss later).
 The court orders the defendant to avoid doing certain things that relate to the underlying criminal conviction.
 For example, in a domestic violence situation, the defendant is likely prohibited from contacting the victim from the underlying crime.
 The same applies for any kind of violent crime.
 For a charge involving alcohol, you’ll likely have to remain absolutely sober.
 Finally, while on probation you’re subject to additional searches based on the fact you’re on probation.

 While on probation, a probation officer or probation agent supervises the defendant.
 That individual has the power to revoke the defendant.
 A revocation is a process which removes the defendant from supervision and instead places him back into custody.
 There’s a few ways this works: